kanaria69/Mainecoco/README.md

-## My dentist is the best, he even has a little plaque!
+## Why did the melons plan a big wedding?
+Because they cantaloupe!